Wakir/IWAE/README.md

 Running the experiment is done by calling function `src/experiment1.py` or `src/experiment2.py` with the desired input parameters.

-`Experiment1.py` contains experiment for synthetic datasets generated from `StreamGenerator`.
-`Experiment2.py` uses INSECTS dataset located in `src/real_str`.
+`src/experiment1.py` contains experiment for sudden drift MNIST `src/experiment2.py` contains experiment for semantic Fashion MNIST

 The hiperparameters uses in following experiments are:

 * `random_seeds` - The seeds used by the random number generator.
-* `imbalance` - Procentage of minority class in synthetic stream.
+* `chunk_size` - Size of chunks per datastream step.
+* 'unlrealing_rate' - number used for balancing unlearning alghoritm
+* `noise_precents` - starting Gaussian noise value (for sudden drift scenario).
+* `new_noises` - Gaussian noise value after drift (for sudden drift scenario).
-* `scales` - tested sizes of the bootstrapped subsets concerning the original training set.
+* `window_sizes` - length of the window sliding window.
+* `semantic_cases_1` - startic semantic case
-* `n_classifiers` - the number of classifiers generated with one data chunk.
+* `semantic_cases_1` - semantic case after the window
-* `base_classifier` - classifier type used in IMB-WAE and other reference methods.
-* `quality_measure` - metric used in pruning.
-* `reference_methods` - List of all reference methods used in experiment.
 * `metrics` - List of metric functions or single metric function.
+* `learning_rate` -Learning rate value for ResNet CNN.

 ### Results

-Achived results are categoriased based on stream type (`Synthetic` or `INSECTS`).
-In the following subdirectories:
+Achived results are categoriased based on dataset and presented in the following folders:
+* `figures` - visualised data on tables and plots.
-* `full` - contains numpy files with full experiment results.
+* `results` - full results saved in MlFlow format.
-* `tables` - contains excel tables with avareage results of the following experiments for all chunks in stream.
-* `plots` - contains comparison plots of proposed method and reference methods for each chunk in stream.